Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-A potential caveat when comparing our measured line ratios with photoionisation models is that measurements were obtained within apertures that cover an projected area of $\sim 10^3$kpc$^2$.
+A potential caveat when comparing our measured line ratios with photo-ionisation models is that measurements were obtained within apertures that cover a projected area of $\sim 10^3$kpc$^2$.
 We expect realistically that gas within those regions exhibits a range of different densities and temperatures.
 However, the observed \ion{He}{ii}/Ly$\alpha$ ratios from photo-ionised gas from an embedded quasar will depend sensitively on the density distribution of the line emitting gas \citep{Cantalupo2019}.
 In fact, for any realistic density distribution the aperture integrated \ion{He}{ii}/Ly$\alpha$ ratio will always be lower than the intrinsic ratios within the volume covered by the aperture.
-Thus the quantitative comparison between our measured line ratios and upper limits to the models of \cite{Humphrey2019} must be treated with caution, as these models always assumed constant densities.
-Nevertheless, given the lack of direct evidence for AGN activity and the presented arguments in favour of other processes, AGN photoionisation appears to be the least likely cause for the extended \ion{He}{ii} emission.
+Thus, the quantitative comparison between our measured line ratios and upper limits to photo-ionisation models must be treated with caution, as these models always assumed constant densities.